50 Practical Journal Prompts About Fear to Be Fearless

 Diminished self-confidence

-Persistent fear ruins our self-confidence and belief in our abilities.
-It undermines our sense of self-worth and can lead to feelings of inadequacy and imposter syndrome.
+Constant fear can really eat away at our self-confidence and make us question what we’re capable of.
+It undermines our sense of self-worth, leading to feelings of inadequacy and imposter syndrome.

-This lack of self-confidence can hinder personal and professional growth.
-This, in turn, makes it challenging to pursue our aspirations and make meaningful contributions.
+This lack of confidence can hinder personal and professional growth, making it harder to pursue aspirations and contribute meaningfully.

 FAQ: How can you manage fear in your life?